artemave/vigun/README.md

 Vim plugin to run tests in a separate tmux window.

 Out of the box it works with mocha, rspec and cucumber.
-A lot more can be supported through custom config.
+Other test frameworks can be supported through extensible configuration system.

 ## Installation